 “Ever since my colleague mentioned it, I’ve been seeing it everywhere,” he said.

 Thanks for the suggestion, hubs.

-So, do you know that the use of “double confirm” is actually incorrect?
-Here are examples of sentences that use the phrase.
+So, do you know that it is actually incorrect?
+Here is an example of a sentence that uses this phrase.

 - I need to double confirm with my supervisor before we go ahead with this proposal.